syncfusion/blazor-docs/src/charts/chart/chart-types/stacked-bar.md

 ![Stacked bar](../images/chart-types-images/stackedbar.png)

-**New Note:** You can also explore our Blazor Stacked Bar Chart Example to knows how to render and configure the stacking bar type chart.
+> Note: You can also explore our Blazor Stacked Bar Chart Example to knows how to render and configure the stacking bar type chart.

 ## Customization